Soccer Positions: The Ultimate Guide

 Each of these groups is assigned a specific position with it along with primary responsibilities.

-Imagine yourself as a bird flying over a soccer pitch, and you can easily visualize these three distinct areas.
+Imagine yourself as a bird flying over a soccer field and you can visualize these three distinct areas.
 The field can be divided into thirds.
-The area of the team’s goal-side is where the defenders will usually be stationed.
-The middle of the field will be protected by (you guessed it) the midfield.
-Towards the opponent’s goal, you’ll find the forwards.

-Here’s a better illustration of it.
+Here’s a visual illustration of it.

 Each position is also given a number and is often shown on the back of the player’s jersey.

-Soccer Positions by Numbers
+What Are the Soccer Positions by Numbers?

 Here are the numbers you should be accustomed to hearing about: